hjespers/node-red-contrib-solace/README.md

 #Install

+If you haven't already done so, install node-red and change cd to the node-red root directory

+    npm install node-red
+    cd node_modules/node-red

-Run the following command in the root directory of your Node-RED install
+Run the following command in the root directory of your node-red install

     npm install node-red-contrib-solace

-Edit your settings.js and add the following
+Edit your settings.js (also in the node-red root directory) and add the following Solace configuration parameters anywhere after the line that looks like

+    module.exports = {

     // Retry time in milliseconds for Solace connections
     solaceReconnectTries: 0,